woguan/ProjectZ/README.md

 # ProjectZ

-This Application is used to send signal via wifi/bluetooth to Arduino Uno.
+This Application is used to communicate to Arduino Uni via wifi/bluetooth.